CSC 8490: Database Systems and File Management

 Here are some sources for topics:

 b) The database course at Humboldt State University has many good ideas.
+They might be listed under the heading "Edited and approved project scenarios."
+Don't lift one verbatim, but they might inspire some ideas.

 c) Think up one of your own.